The Greyhound Cafe has a dish called the ‘Complicated Noodle’…

 Aside from the quartet of Thai-brewed beers on offer you can also drown one of their many cocktails, most of which use mekhong (a native Thai spirit brewed using molasses & rice) as a base; the Bang Yee Kun Sour adds to it some lime, lemongrass and ginger syrup, while a little apricot & Benedictine makes the Samyan Joke.

-NOTE: The Greyhound Café is open now.
+NOTE: The Greyhound Café is open daily from 12-10.30pm (10pm Sun).
 You can find out more, and book a table at their website right HERE.

 Greyhound Café | 37 Berners Street, W1T 3LZ